eNMS-automation/eNMS/docs/source/base/installation.md

 and running quickly in demo mode to help in understanding what it is.
 The following sections give details for setting up a production environment.

+!!! note

+    While Python 3.6+ is supported, using Python 3.9 or above is recommended.

 ## First steps

 The first step is to download the application.
 The user can download the